 One of the largest festivals each year is the Pride Parade & Festival.
 This event is always the last weekend in June.
-This year, it falls on June 25 & 26.
+This year, it falls on June 24 and 25.
 It includes a large festival with live music, dancing in the streets, and gourmet goodies in the Civic Center District.
 The largest draw is the colorful parade on Sunday morning.
 It starts at 10:30am and makes its way from Market & Beale to Market & 8th Street.

-The Yerba Buena Gardens Festival is a free ongoing event that offers entertainment every week through October.
+The Yerba Buena Gardens Festival is a free ongoing event that offers entertainment every week during the summer through October.
 Live outdoor performances include music, dance, and theater, and feature both well-known and emerging artists.

 Dates: Several from May - October

 In addition to the large range of special events, check out my tips for SF's tricky summer weather and how to make the most of your trip at this time of year.
 Some of the best things to do include cruises, guided tours, street fairs, and a variety of dining and shopping options.

 Last year in June, we also enjoyed the following events, which have not yet been confirmed for 2017.
 I'll update these as soon as this year's details are released.

 What could be more summery than heading to the park on a lovely evening to share an outdoor movie screening with some friends?
 Film Night in the Park takes place at three locations in SF (Union Square, Washington Square Park, and Dolores Park) and also in Marin County, north of the Golden Gate Bridge.
 Events are usually held once a week from June to September.

 This week-long gathering of web developers and Apple engineers offers exciting opportunities to learn about inspiring innovations and the future of Mac operating systems, including mobile apps.
 Attend the kickoff and closing bash at the Bill Graham Civic Auditorium, and in-depth sessions, labs, and one-on-one appointments at the Moscone Center in SF.